Sherry, my beloved friend from Montana, sent me this healthy recipe, which I improved on. It literally sings in your mouth!

 Spinach or lettuce leaves

-- Heat oil in a large frying pan over medium/low heat.
-Add onion and carmelize, cook slowly until deep brown in color; stir every few minutes for first 30 minutes of cooking, or until onions begin sticking to bottom of pan and color just starts to turn; then, stir every minutes, as color changes more quickly; cook until dark brown.
-For more detail on carmelizing onions, see Carmelized Onions and Carrots (2017/06/19).
+- Heat oil in a large frying pan over med/low heat; add onion and caramelize, cook slowly until deep brown in color.
+Stir every few minutes until onions begin sticking to bottom of pan and color just starts to turn; then, stir every minute, until dark brown.
+For more detail on caramelizing onions, see Caramelized Onions and Carrots (2017/06/19).

-- In the meantime, spray vegetables with a solution of 97% distilled white vinegar and 3% hydrogen peroxide.
-Leave sit three minutes.
-Rinse really well.
+- In the meantime, spray vegetables with an effective, safe solution (combine 97% distilled white vinegar and 3% hydrogen peroxide in a spray bottle); let sit for three minutes; rinse really well.
 This kills parasites and cleanses inexpensively.
-Rather than peel, scrape carrots with a sharp knife to preserve vitamins just under the skin.
-Peel yams.
-Cut all vegetables into small, 5/8-inch cubes.

-- Meanwhile combine lemon juice, Braggs, maple syrup, and cumin in a large bowl.
-Set aside.
+- Combine lemon juice, Braggs, maple syrup, and cumin in a large bowl; set aside.

-- Add vegetables to hot carmelized onions, stir well to distribute oils.
-Add 1/4 cup water; cook covered for about 15 minutes, or until yams are tender; stir occasionally.
+- Add vegetables to hot caramelized onions; stir well to distribute oils.
+Place 1/4 c water in with vegetables and cook covered, over medium heat, for about 15 minutes, or until yams are tender, stirring occasionally.

-- Blend fresh garlic into vegetable mixture; sauté for about 15 seconds, or only until you can smell the herb.
-If you are using frozen garlic, cook just until it thaws; stir well.
-For more detail on cooking with garlic, see Tomato/Feta Chicken (2016/07/25).
+- Blend fresh garlic into vegetable mixture; sauté only until you can smell the herb, about 20 seconds (if you are using frozen garlic, cook just until it thaws, stirring well).

 - Serve on a bed of lettuce or fresh spinach.